chrisrhymes/example-promo-page/index.md

 ### Example Landing Page

 This is an example landing page created with [Bulma Clean Theme](https://github.com/chrisrhymes/bulma-clean-theme).
+It has been designed as a starting point for you to create your own promotion page for your book.

-Check out the documentation for guidance on getting started creating your own landing page for your books.
+Check out the [readme](https://github.com/chrisrhymes/example-promo-page/blob/main/README.md) for guidance on getting started creating your own landing page for your books.